Lexomina/Mercart/README.md

 - If you find that something's wrong with this package, you can let me know by raising an issue on the GitHub issue tracker

-## License

-This project is licensed under the MIT License - see the [MIT license](https://github.com/mercart/Angular-ShoppingCart/blob/master/LICENSE) file for details